 The Press Fix

 Progressing through pain-free movement is an essential part of a recovery plan.
-When using this plan, pain should never be more than a 3 on a scale to 10 and should return back to baseline within 2 hours of training, and there should be no additional discomfort the following day.
+When using this plan, pain should never be more than a 3 on a scale of 10 and should return to baseline within 2 hours of training, and there should be no additional discomfort the following day.

-If you can’t seem to make this happen, some extended time off while working improving your shoulders is recommended.
-Our 30-Day Shoulder Fix would be the perfect solution.
+If you can’t seem to make this happen, some extended time off while working to improve your shoulders is recommended.
+Our 30-Day Shoulder Fixwould be the perfect solution.

 But here are some additional steps you can start today to get the press back into your training plan.

 Sometimes a quality warm-up is enough to solve the restrictions stopping the press.
 This is also the corrective approach to improve shoulder position for pain-free shoulder movement.